Cinnamon and Kale

 Instructions

-• Heat the oil in a pan, and fry the onion for a few minutes.
+• Heat the oil in a pan, and fry the onion for 5 minutes.

 • Add the chopped garlic and fry for a couple of minutes more.